bewallyt/Elevator/README.md

 The pickup/drop off mechanism is facilitated via the ElevatorBarriers.
 The elevator gets hold of that floor’s ElevatorBarrier and raises().
 Exactly like EventBarrier, this wakes up all riders on the floor.
 The elevator’s boolean and ElevatorBarrier lists are updated, the rider threads then fetch the destination floor’s corresponding ElevatorBarrier and block again.
 The process repeats then repeats except the riders will now exit the elevator.

+Note*: Our building floors run from 0 to n-1 where n is the input number of floors given in the input file, e.g. n = 8 will give floors 0 to 7.

+Note*: If our max capcity value is 3 or higher, there doesn't seem to be a case where a rider is unable to enter the elevator.
+We did our capacity testing at a value of 2.

+Running the Event Barrier Test Case:

+To test, run the following in your choice of shell/terminal:

+    java -jar lab3.jar p1

+The output will print out the number of threads waiting, the arrival of threads, the raising and lowering of the barrier and thread completion.
+The output can be found in EventBarrier.log.

 Running the Elevator Test Case: